zhuangh/CarND-Traffic-Sign-Classifier-Project/README.md

 * training set accuracy of 99.98%.
 * validation set accuracy of 96.12%.
 * test set accuracy of 95.20%.
+* new signs accuracy of 100.00% (80% without augumented train sets)

 Here are the configuration and the accuracy performance I record along the trials.